Kenny Rogers (baseball): Signing with Detroit

-On December 8, 2005, Rogers signed a two-year, $16 million contract with the Detroit Tigers.
+On December 8, 2005, Rogers signed a two-year, $16-million contract with the Detroit Tigers.
+In 2006, he won 17 regular season games and excelled in the post-season with 23 straight scoreless innings over his three starts.
 Rogers ended the 2006 regular season with a record of 17–8 and a 3.84 ERA.
 "We've needed a guy like that for a long time.
 I'm glad we went out and got him...He means a lot to our team and to guys like me," said Tigers starter Jeremy Bonderman on Rogers.

 Rogers, on his first year in Detroit: "There's a lot of benefits here, by far, that you wouldn't know as a visiting player, and for me, I've been around quite a while, but I appreciate the town, the city, the people.
 The travel for a baseball player is very hard, but here it's not that difficult.
 It lends itself to being able to relax on certain days that you could get off.
 There's just more benefits, especially when you have the quality of people here like Dombrowski and like we have in Mr. Ilitch, those things that you can't take for granted.
 You add in Jim Leyland and the coaching staff here, and I just got lucky to choose this place...Right when I went in the door and met them, I knew.
 I knew where I was going to end up."

-On March 30, 2007, ESPN reported that Rogers would miss 3 months after undergoing surgery for a blood clot in his pitching shoulder.
-He made his return on June 22 against the Atlanta Braves, pitching 6 scoreless innings and allowing 2 hits while earning his first win of the season.
+On March 30, 2007, ESPN reported that Rogers would miss three months after undergoing surgery for a blood clot in his pitching shoulder.
+He made his return on June 22 against the Atlanta Braves, pitching six scoreless innings and allowing two hits while earning his first win of the season.